Top 7 Venture Capital Firms Investing in Electric Vehicle Startups

 Image of Trajectory Ventures - Top VCs in Electric Vehicle

-This firm is a good match if you are a founder building a company with a strong technical foundation, especially in deep tech sectors.
-Their ability to invest from seed to late-stage makes them a potential long-term financial partner for ambitious projects.
+This firm could be a good match if you are a founder building ambitious, capital-intensive technology in sectors like AI, aerospace, or ag-tech.
+Their ability to invest from the earliest stages through to maturity makes them a potential partner for the entire company lifecycle.

-• Notable portfolio companies: Groq, Stoke Space, AlphaSense, Monarch Tractor
+• Notable investments: Groq, Stoke Space, AlphaSense, Monarch Tractor

 You can refer to their website here.